Execution guardrails for AI agents

 1. Prompt-based constraints

-Weakest enforcementInstructions embedded in the system prompt: "Do not delete files," "Never access financial data," "Always ask before sending emails."
+Advisory onlyInstructions embedded in the system prompt: "Do not delete files," "Never access financial data," "Always ask before sending emails."
 These are the most common form of "guardrails" and the weakest.
-They live inside the model's context window, compete with other instructions, and can be overridden by jailbreaks, prompt injection, or simply the model reasoning its way around them.
+They live inside the model's context window, compete with other instructions, and can be overridden by jailbreaks, prompt injection, or the model choosing a path the prompt did not cover.

 4. Dialog flow control